|

 Obviously,

-even spell the word correctly, they probably can't be counted
+spell the word correctly, they probably can't be counted on

 A